top of page

 What is your approach?

-Our approach is systematic, explicit and diagnostic:
+My approach is systematic, explicit and diagnostic:

 • Personalized objectives and individualized plan based on a child's learning profile and needs